mbs0221/mbs0221.github.io/_pages/about.md

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/publications/) automatically. -->

-Benshan Mei is an Ph.D. student at Institute of Information Engineering (IIE), CAS.
-His research interests now focus on system security with the help of hardware features, such as Intel MPK, as well as Confidential Computing (e.g., AMD SEV-SNP, Intel TDX, ARM CCA).
+I am an Ph.D. student at the Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).
+I obtained my M.D. in Computer Science from China Agricultural University (CAU) in 2019, and my bachelor in Computer Science from Beijing University of Technology (BJUT) in 2017.
+My research interests during the past years focus on hardware-assited system security, such as Intel MPK, as well as Confidential Computing (e.g., AMD SEV-SNP, Intel TDX, ARM CCA).
 Ongoing projects also include hardware-software co-design to support system security.
 Please find the cv here: in [English](/assets/pdf/CV - EN.pdf), [中文](/assets/pdf/CV - zh_CN.pdf).